 Separation within the corridor is a joint pilot-ATC responsibility.
-Aircraft on RTB from the NOTA, CETA and SOTA are initially de-conflicted by corridor levels.
+Aircraft on RTB (return to base) from the NOTA, CETA and SOTA are initially de-conflicted by corridor levels.
 For deconfliction, aircraft should be in communications with ATC and established at the RTB flight level NLT 5 NM prior to reaching the corridor.
 Sequencing may be required within the corridor to facilitate descent.
-Aircraft may be held in the training areas to facilitate sequencing.
+Aircraft may be held in the SUA to facilitate sequencing.